 Composite matched and unmatched cyclones were generated using the 200 most intense cyclones (defined by the filtered ξ{850} at the time of maximum intensity) from the matched and unmatched sets, respectively.
-Composites were produced using superimposed epoch analysis for the time of maximum growth rate of the cyclones, one and two days prior to this time, and the time of maximum intensity of the cyclones (note that lifecycle analysis (not shown) revealed negligible difference between the
+The composites were generated by first setting up a rectangular grid centred on the equator.
+This grid was then moved to the centre of the matched or unmatched